 How is ADHD diagnosed?

-A qualified diagnosis of ADHD can only be made by paediatricians, specialists in child and adolescent psychiatry, or psychotherapists for children and young people.
+A qualified diagnosis of ADHD can be made by paediatricians, specialists in child and adolescent psychiatry, or psychotherapists for children and young people.

 How is ADHD treated?